LukeGrahamLandry/franca/devlog.md

   - as i've discovered before `__clear_cache` is linker magic on linux, so do that myself too.
     - hopefully that's the problem i was having with tcc yesterday but i can't reproduce it either way which is unfortuante.
   - little runner for their bench/TEST_md5sum.txt
+- i want incentive to make my shader compiler better. copying someone's esolang that makes pretty pictures.
+  - add more builtins
+  - very hacky linking so you can have part done aot from franca and part your own ir at runtime

 ## (Feb 9)